maoberlehner/markus-oberlehner-net/content/blog/vue-form-validation-with-vuelidate.md

 **The end result is usually a lightweight, custom tailored solution, which does exactly what you want**, without wasting precious resources for stuff you don't need.

-If you want to dive deeper, you can checkout [the code on GitHub](https://github.com/maoberlehner/vue-form-validation-with-vuelidate).
+If you want to dive deeper, you can check out [the code on GitHub](https://github.com/maoberlehner/vue-form-validation-with-vuelidate).